What is a concept testing survey?

 You find out that there is no demand or interest for your product ideas with your target audience.
 That could be a reason to stop investing your time and energy into the product’s development.
 However, this may be short-sighted as there may be potential profit in changing it.

 Solution: The purpose of the research is to see what target customers think and feel about the idea.
 If it’s negative, then it could mean that the target audience is not interested at this time, or they are not the right audience.
-You may find more by testing more widely or trying again after some time.
+You may find more by testing more widely or trying again after some time, or consider adjusting the concept based on the feedback you’ve gathered.
 A bad result doesn’t mean it’s a bad idea.
 This is also where an early adopter question is useful — especially if you feel your new concept is ahead of its time or the market.

 Mistake #4: You assume the audience thinks like you do